NAUNIDHI KAUR takes us to the world of teaching special children.

 As the older children hone their work skills the younger ones do class work and prepare for the time when they too would be ready for vocational training.
 For them, a typical school day starts with morning assembly followed by academic lessons.
 Most of the learning is experiential and they get to participate in the various class activities.
 “Most of them have a limited attention span so we use interactive methods of teaching, including flash cards, painting and other art-based activities,” says Arora.

-Of course, teaching these children has its set of challenges because each one is unique and needs gentle care.
-There are times when the school has to first figure out what exactly the child is afflicted with so that proper help and care can be provided.
+are times when the school has to first figure out what exactly the child is afflicted with so that proper help and care can be provided.
 For instance, Ritu (name changed) was admitted to the school with autism.
 However, when she did not respond to occupational therapy the teachers deduced that her case was more complicated.
 Services of the on-call psychiatrist were used and it was discovered that she was suffering from Down Syndrome as well.

 Then there are instances when a child has been brought to The Savera School after s/he has already been to several other schools where the teachers, oblivious of their special needs, have treated them as a “problem child”.
 This was the case with Amarpreet, 15, who had a leaning disability and severe behavioural problems when he came to Savera.
 His parents had no clue of his disabilities.
 So when he did not do well at his private school he was shunted to a government school where he became a back-bencher.
 He was pushed from one class to the next and ended up with a depression.
 “However, when he came to our school we gauged his requirements and gave him a customised study plan,” elaborates Arora.
 In the next five years, Amarpreet was successfully involved in the school’s candle-making project.
 “He worked as an assistant and was really good at marketing and selling the candles,” she adds.